The 5 Healthiest High Fiber Cereals, According to a Dietitian

 Fiber is something that most people don’t get enough of.

-Fortunately, high-fiber breakfast cereals are a great way to boost your fiber intake and support your health.
+Fortunately, these healthy high fiber breakfast cereals are a great way to boost your fiber intake and improve your digestion, cholesterol, and blood sugar.